linkeddata/rdflib.js/Documentation/alternate-fetches.md

 ##  Custom fetchers

 Another way to specify an authenticated or alternate fetch is to do it when you create the fetcher.
-This method follows the same steps as the first method with two exceptions : omit the line *global.solidFetch = auth.fetch* and instead of the line *const fetcher = $rdf.fetcher(kb)* use :
+This method follows the same steps as the first method, with two exceptions: omit the line *`global.solidFetch = auth.fetch`*; and instead of the line *`const fetcher = $rdf.fetcher(kb)`* use :
 ```javascript
 const fetcher = $rdf.fetcher(kb,{fetch:auth.fetch.bind(auth)});
 ```